openUC2/UC2-GIT/TheBOX/SimpleBOX/Readme.md

 Useful for Workshops.
 Get back to us if you want to organize one together with us!

+**Coming soon:** MiniBOX with 8 cubes only but the same amount of experiments as the SimpleBOX!
+Price is reduced, effect remains.

 ## <img src="./IMAGES/D_B_P_A.png" height="40"> Build the BOX
 A list of 3D-printed parts and necessary components is found in [BUILD_ME](./BUILD_ME), together with assembly guidelines and some printing tips and tricks.